mhostetter/galois/docs/basic-usage/array-creation.rst

 .................

 When arrays are created, unless otherwise specified, they use the default data type.
-The default data type is the smallest unsigned data type (the first in the :obj:`~galois.FieldArrayClass.dtypes` list).
+The default data type is the smallest unsigned data type (the first in the :obj:`~galois.FieldArray.dtypes` list).

 .. ipython:: python